Starbucks Brazilian Coffee is something the average consumer would not be thinking about when entering this famous chain. Check it out!

 Is that darker than what I would choose?
 Yes.
 Taste is different from person to person.
 Furthermore, I’m pretty sure they don’t do it out of the blue.

-- A darker roast makes it more flexible to buy different coffees and maintain a particular pattern and better control over their blends.
+- A darker roast makes it more flexible to buy different coffees and maintain a particular pattern and keep better control over their blends.

 - Darker roasts provide more caffeine, which is one selling component that should not be taken for granted.